Fix “Error Establishing A Database Connection” in WordPress

 Now, imagine someone pulling out a key library card from a vast catalog system – if that key card goes missing, there’s no way to access the information.
 That’s essentially what happens with this error: WordPress can’t fetch the necessary data, leading to an empty display on the visitor’s screen.

-While the front-end of your site might still appear functional if your cache is intact, this error locks you out of the WordPress backend.
-To remedy this, it’s crucial to delve into the potential triggers of this database connection hiccup and address them promptly.
+To remedy this, it’s crucial to investigate the potential triggers of this database connection issue and address them promptly.
 Dive into the sections below to uncover the root causes of this WordPress error and their solutions.

 What Causes Database Connection Error in WordPress Sites?